‘The aim of Dzogchen is the reawakening of the individual to the primordial state of enlightenment which is naturally found in all beings’

 Let things be

 The text repeatedly drums the point home, You are That.
 Realise You are That and stay in that realisation.
 No paths, no special yogas, no levels of realisation.
 Just this oneness here which has no room for individuality.
-Be that now:
+You are that now:

 ‘When atiyoga [ie. Dzogchen] practitioners hear about total perfection, they find themselves on the level of primordial enlightenment, and in this way, without acting, they achieve total bliss.
 Without the need for effort in their practice they achieve enlightenment’